aejensen1/BetterFog/README.md

 Known Bugs
 ==============
 - "LC Simplified Chinese Localization" By NarkiriFox in combination with this mod causes text to lose their texture and become unreadable.
 This affects a very small group of players.
 To mitigate, set "Enable Settings Hotkey" to false and graphics will not be loaded in.
 This also disabled in-game settings, but text displays correctly.
-- Index out of bounds exception may occur when loading into a lobby.
-Fix is a work-in-progress.
-Please report issues if you run into them in the modding discord or github page.

 To-Dos
 ==============